Master of Science, Exercise Physiology

 - Once you have submitted your application:

-- Upload a Statement of Purpose outlining your research interests and career goals.
+- Upload a Statement of Purpose outlining your career goals.
 We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
-Please indicate up to three FSU faculty members with whom you would like to work and why.
-We strongly encourage applicants to familiarize themselves with the research interests of the NFES faculty.
-You must also state if you intend to initially apply to the dietetic internship.
+If interested in research, we strongly encourage applicants to familiarize themselves with the research interests of the NIP faculty.
+For those that will meet DPD requirements prior to enrollment in our master’s degree program, clearly state whether you intend to separately apply to the dietetic internship.

 - Upload a resume or vita (information should be current).